 Why You Should Try to Make These Homemade Kit Kat Bars

 Some versions of copycat Kit Kats use club crackers or graham crackers instead of wafers and thick layers of chocolate instead of thin ones.
-While these recipes may make delicious desserts, you’ll have to use your imagination to believe you are eating a Kit Kat bar.
+While these recipes may make delicious desserts, you’ll have to use your imagination to believe you’re eating a Kit Kat bar.
+This recipe, however, may convince you that you’re munching on the real deal by using proper techniques and ingredients.

 Kit Kat Bar Ingredients